Campaigners make last effort to save man with intellectual disabilities from execution in Singapore - KESQ

 Campaigners are making a last ditch effort to save a man with intellectual disabilities from execution in Singapore, in a case that has been described a “sickening” and a “systemic failure,” and put the city-state’s zero-tolerance drug laws back under scrutiny.

 Nagaenthran K Dharmalingam, a 33-year-old Malaysian man, was arrested in 2009 for bringing 42.7 grams (1.5 ounces) of heroin into Singapore.
-He is due to be executed by hanging on Wednesday.
+He was due to be executed by hanging on Wednesday.

+On Monday, the High Court ordered a stay of execution “pending the hearing of the appeal to the Court of Appeal against the decision of the High Court,” his lawyer in Singapore M. Ravi posted on Facebook.
+Lawyers had sought a prohibitory order against the execution, having exhausted all other legal appeals.
+A petition to the President for clemency was also unsuccessful.

 Singapore’s Ministry of Home Affairs said in a statement Dharmalingam “was accorded full due process under the law, and was represented by legal counsel throughout the process.”